Contact Lens Exams

 If you’ve ever been told you can’t wear contact lenses due to unique visual needs or challenges, you may be able to wear specialty contact lenses!
 Regular contact lenses fit the surface of the eye.
 However, if you have a cornea that is abnormally shaped or suffer from an eye condition like dry eye or keratoconus, regular contacts will not work well.
 Fortunately, there are specialty contact lenses that improve eyesight for patients with these issues.

 Gas Permeable Contact Lenses: When patients suffer from dry eyes, wearing conventional contact lenses can feel uncomfortable.
 Gas permeable contact lenses can be an effective way to lessen the symptoms so that the patient can comfortably wear contact lenses.
-These contacts are made from material that helps enough oxygen pass through them to keep the eyes comfortable and can reduce the risk of corneal abnormalities over extended periods of use.
+These contacts are made from a material that helps enough oxygen pass through them to keep the eyes comfortable and can reduce the risk of corneal abnormalities over extended periods of use.

-Contact Lens Exam Follow Up Visit
+Contact Lens Exam Follow-Up Visit

 Your optometrist at Decatur Family Eye Care may ask you to schedule an additional appointment so that we can assess whether your contact lenses are a good fit and to see if your eyes are properly adjusting to the contact lenses.